tylercamp/ezgpuctl/README.md

 Download the most recent `gpucontrol.zip` file from this repo's Releases section.
 Extract the _entire_ ZIP file.

 Run the app and accept its terms.
 The main window will allow you to add profiles which specify OC settings.
-Profiles can optionally define 1 more more setting(s) on a per-GPU basis.
+Profiles can optionally define 1 or more setting(s) on a per-GPU basis.
 After adding at least 1 profile, you can add a policy which will be applied when the configured programs are running.
 If multiple policies are active, the OCs will be merged in reverse order, eg the top-most policy will have priority.
 The profiles within a policy are merged with the same logic.